riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 Excel enables you to effectively manage much larger worksheets, and it provides significant improvements in calculation speed compared with early versions.
 When you create large worksheets, it is easy to build them in a way that causes them to calculate slowly.
 Slow-calculating worksheets increase errors because users find it difficult to maintain concentration while calculation is occurring.

 By using a straightforward set of techniques, you can speed up most slow-calculating worksheets by a factor of 10 or 100.
 You can also apply these techniques as you design and create worksheets to ensure that they calculate quickly.

-## About the author

-Charles Williams founded Decision Models in 1996 to provide advanced consultancy, decision support solutions, and tools that are based on Excel and relational databases.
-Charles is the author of [FastExcel](http://www.decisionmodels.com/fastexcel.htm "FastExcel"), the widely used Excel performance profiler and performance tool set, and co-author of *Name Manager*, the popular utility for managing defined names.

-For more information about Excel calculation performance and methods, memory usage, and VBA user-defined functions, visit the [Decision Models](http://www.decisionmodels.com/) website and the [FastExcel Blog](https://fastexcel.wordpress.com/ "FastExcel Blog").

 ## Additional resources